NSF's Eddie Bernice Johnson INCLUDES

 Theme: Systemic Change for an Inclusive and Diverse Faculty

-The NSF's Eddie Bernice Johnson INCLUDES Aspire Alliance will host a summit on July 19 - 20, 2023, on Systemic Change for an Inclusive and Diverse Faculty.
-The Summit, held at UCLA’s Luskin Center, will explore key issues in advancing faculty diversity and inclusion through the sharing of emergent research and promising practices, community dialogue, and intentional network building.
-We welcome any scholar, practitioner, or institutional decision-maker to join us.
+The NSF's Eddie Bernice Johnson INCLUDES Aspire Alliance hosted a summit on July 19 - 20, 2023, on Systemic Change for an Inclusive and Diverse Faculty.
+The Summit, held at UCLA’s Luskin Center, explored key issues in advancing faculty diversity and inclusion through the sharing of emergent research and promising practices, community dialogue, and intentional network building.

 Speakers